tony-aw/tinycodet/README.md

   - <a href="#in-place-modifying-string-arithmetic-and-sub-setting"
     id="toc-in-place-modifying-string-arithmetic-and-sub-setting">In-place
     modifying string arithmetic and sub-setting</a>
-- <a href="#utility-operator-for-slightly-more-advanced-users"
+- <a
-  id="toc-utility-operator-for-slightly-more-advanced-users">Utility
+  href="#utility-multi-package-aliasing-operator-for-slightly-more-advanced-users"
+  id="toc-utility-multi-package-aliasing-operator-for-slightly-more-advanced-users">Utility:
-  operator (for slightly more advanced users)</a>
+  Multi-package aliasing operator (for slightly more advanced users)</a>
 - <a href="#speed-and-multi-threading"
   id="toc-speed-and-multi-threading">Speed and multi-threading</a>
 - <a href="#recommended-r-packages"